Home Search Index of men A-Z

 A supplementary roll (undated) signed by Major Henry Holden shows him as being issued with the Crimean medal (with clasps for Alma, Balaclava and Inkerman) on the 7th of October 1855.

-Nothing conclusive can be found on the 1881 Census Return.
+Nothing conclusive has been found on the 1881 Census Return.